 Options to adjust benefits

-Policymakers face the challenge of preserving the adequacy of the retirement system in a fiscally sustainable way that would strengthen support for those who need it the most while recognizing the limited ability of retirees and near retirees to adjust to major disruptions in their financial situations.
+Policymakers face the challenge of preserving the retirement system in a fiscally sustainable way that would strengthen support for those who need it the most while recognizing the limited ability of retirees and near retirees to adjust to major disruptions in their financial situations.

-Knowing how policymakers will resolve the fiscal imbalances in the Social Security program is especially important for low-income people who rely so heavily on the program.
-In 2014, Social Security provided more than 80 percent of the retirement income to those in the bottom two quintiles of retirement beneficiaries (seniors with $23,592 or less of total income).
+Understanding the importance of the Social Security program for low-income Americans is a critical aspect of reforming the program in a fair and equitable way.
+In 2014, Social Security provided more than 80 percent of retirement income to those in the bottom two quintiles of retirement beneficiaries (seniors with $23,592 or less of total income ).